-G. Wood Infestation.
 If the inspection reports reveal active infestation by wood-destroying insects, the Premises shall be treated at Sellers' expense prior to Closing, using a licensed pest control technician of Sellers’ choice.
 If structural or functional damage due to prior or existing infestation is found, unless Buyers waive in writing the Sellers' obligation to do so, Sellers shall secure a firm bid from a reputable full-time contractor for the good and workmanlike repair of all structural or functional damage due to the prior or existing infestation.
-Sellers shall serve the bid on Buyers within five (5) business days after Buyers’ written notice of the Qualifying Deficiencies is delivered to Sellers.
+Sellers shall serve the bid on Buyers within 5business days after Buyers’ written notice of the Qualifying Deficiencies is delivered to Sellers.
 The bid must be in a form which can be accepted by the Buyers at any time prior to thirty (30) days beyond the closing.
 If the bid for such repairs exceeds $3,000.00, then at the option of either Sellers or Buyers, this Contract may be terminated by written notice to the other party on or before the Agreement Deadline, and the earnest money shall thereupon be refunded to the Buyers.
-Unless otherwise agreed, if the bid is for less than $3,000.00, the amount of the bid shall be credited to the Buyers against the purchase price at the time of closing.
+Unless otherwise agreed, if the bid is for $3,000.00 or less, the amount of the bid shall be credited to the Buyers against the purchase price at the time of closing.
 Treatment shall not be by in-ground or similar bait system without Buyers’ consent.

-H. Items Accepted As-is.
+E. Items Accepted As-is.
 The parties agree that the following items are accepted by Buyers “As-is,” shall not be made a part of Buyers’ request for repairs, and shall not be further negotiated:______________________________________________________________________________________.

+Solar Panels.
+THERE IS A SOLAR POWER SYSTEM LOCATED ON THE PREMISES AND UPON CLOSING, SUCH RIGHTS OWNED BY SELLERS THEREIN SHALL PASS TO BUYERS WITHOUT A SEPARATE INSTRUMENT OF CONVEYANCE (check one)? ❑ YES or ❑ NO. If YES, it is mandatory to complete the CCAR Solar Panel Addendum, and such addendum shall be incorporated into this Contract by reference as if fully set forth herein.

 Deed of Conveyance.
 Buyers or Buyers' attorney shall promptly advise Sellers' attorney of the desired form of deed.
-As soon as practicable thereafter, Sellers' attorney shall prepare and Sellers shall execute a recordable Warranty Deed sufficient to convey the real estate to Buyers or their nominee, in fee simple absolute, subject only to exceptions permitted herein.
+As soon as practicable thereafter, Sellers' attorney shall prepare and Sellers shall execute a recordable general warranty deed or fiduciary deed (as applicable) sufficient to convey the real estate to Buyers or their nominee, in fee simple absolute, subject only to exceptions permitted herein.
 The deed shall then be held by the listing broker or the Sellers' attorney, as escrow agent for both parties with copies of executed deed to be delivered to attorneys for both parties.
 The deed shall be delivered to Buyers at the closing of this transaction upon Buyers' compliance with the terms of this Contract.

 Encumbrances.
 Sellers warrant that no contracts for the furnishing of any labor or material to the land or the improvements thereon, and no security agreements or leases in respect to any goods or chattels that have been or are to become attached to the land or any improvements thereon as fixtures, will at the time of closing be outstanding and not fully performed and satisfied, and further warrant that there are not and will not at the time of the closing be any unrecorded leases or contracts relating to the property, except as heretofore disclosed to Buyers in writing.